magabriel/trefoil/doc/trefoil-doc/Contents/introduction.md

 book publish trefoil-doc doc-website
 ~~~

-Other formats may be supported, so look at
+Other formats may be supported, so take a look at
 `<trefoil-dir>/doc/trefoil-doc/config.yml` to see all the options available.

 ## License